 In 2013, the Final Omnibus Rule amended the HIPAA Security Rule and introduced the breach notification clauses of the HITECH Act.
 The changes also included the requirement for business associates to conduct a HIPAA risk assessment, while increasing the fines for noncompliance with HIPAA regulations.

-The size of fines for non-compliance with HIPAA has historically depended on the number of patients harmed by a breach of protected health information (PHI) and the level of negligence that occurred.
-Few fines are now applied in the lowest “Did Not Know” HIPAA breach category, because there is little excuse for not being aware that organizations have an obligation to safeguard PHI.
+The size of fines for noncompliance with HIPAA has historically depended on the number of patients harmed by a breach of protected health information (PHI) and the level of negligence was involved, among other factors.
+Few fines are now applied in the lowest “Did Not Know” HIPAA violation category, even though fines for these ‘relatively minor’ violations are possible.

 However, financial penalties are often deemed necessary in cases of willful neglect of HIPAA Rules.
 Willful neglect is when the covered entity was aware that HIPAA Rules were not being followed or were violated.
 There are two penalty tiers for willful neglect.
 Tier 3 involves willful neglect when efforts have been made to correct the violation within 30 days of discovery and tier 4 is when no efforts have been made to correct a violation in a reasonable time frame.

 The risk assessment – or risk analysis – is one of the most fundamental requirements of the HIPAA Security Rule.
 There is no excuse for not conducting a risk assessment or not being aware that one is required.
 Violations of this aspect of HIPAA therefore constitutes willful neglect of HIPAA Rules and is likely to attract penalties in the highest penalty tier.